pace-rs/pace/README.md

-# PaceRs
+# pace

-PaceRs is an application.
+pace is a timetracking application for the command-line.

 ## Getting Started